openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 2. Compensate for the memory over-committment by using SWAP in order to extend the virtual memory.
 This is owned by the platform and not available today.

+### Applicability

+We expect to mitigate the following situations

+* Underutilized guest memory (as described above)
+* Infrastructure related memory spikes in an over-committed environment
+* Considerable amount of "cold memory allocations" - thus allocations which are rarely used

 #### Scope

 Memory over-committment, and as such swapping, will be limited to virtual machines running in the burstable QoS class.
-Virtual machines in the guaranteed and best-effort QoS classes are not getting over committed due to alignment with upstream Kubernetes.
+Virtual machines in the guaranteed QoS classes are not getting over committed due to alignment with upstream Kubernetes.
+Virtual machines will never be in the best-effort QoS because memory requests are always set.

 #### Timeline & Phases